-No. We only access three standard items via the JIRA integration: Issue ID, Issue Title, Issue Resolution (issue open/closed).
+No. We only access three standard items via the JIRA integration: issue ID, issue title and issue resolution (issue open/closed).
 Additionally, our integration is able to pull data from any custom fields you've set up in order to more accurately inform progress on the integrated key results.

 Note: Users can not see any other ticket data (such as description) from within Betterworks.

 Can SSO be used to enable the Jira Integration?